-4Data provided by Coast Guard from Asset Logistics Management Information System were current as of December 3, 2019, and data provided by Coast Guard from Marine Information for Safety and Law Enforcements ystem were current as of December 17, 2019.
+4Data provided by Coast Guard from Asset Logistics Management Information System were current as of December 3, 2019, and data provided by Coast Guard from Marine Information for Safety and Law Enforcement system were current as of December 17, 2019.

-activities.5 We interviewed officials from AMO, Border Patrol, Coast Guard and DHS headquarters and officials from all nine Coast Guard Districts. all 20 AMO branches and centers, and the 12 Border Patrol sectors that conduct riverine operations.
-We also conducted site visits to northern. southeast, and southwest border DHS air and marine operating locations.
+sectors that conduct riverine operations.
+We also conducted site visits to northern, southeast, and southwest border DHS air and marine operating locations.
 Specifically, we met with officials and toured 28 air and marine operating locations in Florida, Texas, and Michigan.
-We selected these locations based on a variety of factors, to include a range of geographic locations; a mix of Coast Guard, AMO, and Border Patrol mission activities: and proximity to other agency locations.
+We selected these locations based on a variety of factors, to include a range of geographic locations; a mix of Coast Guard, AMO, and Border Patrol mission activities; and proximity to other agency locations.
 The information gathered from our observations and interviews during our site visits cannot be generalized to all DHS air and marine operating locations along the northern, southeast and southwest borders, but provide valuable insights into how Coast Guard, AMO, and Border Patrol conduct air and marine operations.
 See table 15 below for a list of operating locations we visited during our site visits.